 After all that, it’s time to get back to work with this whole unpleasant affair over.
 Right?

-The cost of a data breach doesn’t just disappear.
+The cost of a cybersecurity breach doesn’t just disappear.
 It stays with you, and pops up when you least expect it.

 You also need to factor in several residual expenses: